idvorkin/idvorkin.github.io/_d/hobby.md

 * You can't "not think about work" you need to "think about something".
 -->

 Some days thinking about work makes me stressed, thinking of my family makes me resentful, and I don't want to feel like a sloth feeding my addictions to TikTok, and doom scrolling.
-For those days, I'm grateful for my hobbies.
+Those days, I'm grateful for my hobbies.
 This post gives you reasons to find a hobby and teaches you the attributes in an ideal hobby: Being accessible, Supporting mastery, Reinforcing your identity, and building relationships.

 ### Why find a hobby

-Being [satisfied](/happy) is the point of life, and a great hobby provides satisfaction by reinforcing your identity and helping you build relationships.
+Being [satisfied](/happy) is the point of life, and a great hobby provides satisfaction by reinforcing your [identity](/eulogy) and helping you build relationships.
 A great hobby puts you in flow, giving pleasure by itself, and resting your mind from life's stressors.
 A great hobby lets you continuously improve, giving a feeling of mastery.
 This feels great, and reinforces your self confidence.

 If you don't have time for a hobby because you need all your energy for work and family, you should reconsider.
 Your work and family will eventually become stressful, and when they do having a hobby use can use to recharge will be a life saver.